Heck-Library/HeckLib/doc/properties.md

 # Geometry properties
-The following properties can be used in geometry shapes.
+The following parameters can be used in geometry shapes.
 - `Shape.Capsule`
 - `Shape.Cube`
 - `Shape.Cylinder`